umg-kmr/NS_MoI/README.md

 > Mass ($M_\odot$), Radius(Km), $\Lambda$, Moment of Inertia ($kg \ m^2$)

 You can now either write your own code to visualise the data or use the provided jupyter notebooks in the 'notebooks' directory.

+#Acknowledgments

+#Contact
+For any inquiries or questions, please contact umang.kumar_phd21@ashoka.edu.in